5cript/attender/README.md

 # attender
-A RESTful webservice for professionals.
+A windows/linux RESTful webservice server for professionals built using boost::asio.

 ## Features
 ### What does attender have: